burkeazbill/TKG-Scripts/README.md

 rm tkg-02.kubeconfig
 ```

+## ToDo

+- Update script to have # of Controllers as config setting
+- Update script to have # of Workers as config setting

 ## My next challenge

 I've seen plenty of blog posts and info on how to get Traefik to route to Docker containers on the same Docker host, and how to route to things within a Kubernetes cluster that Traefik is installed inside of ... however, I have been unable to figure out the best approach to the following: